hanleyel/Recommender_System_Collaborative_Filtering/README.md

 Typically outperforms user-user collaborative filtering Items are "simpler" than users
-Item similarity is more meaningful than user similarity
+Item similarity is more meaningful than user